ahilles107/PersonaBundle/README.md

 Installation
 ============

-  1. Add this bundle to your ``vendor/`` dir:

-      * Using git submodules.

-            $ git submodule add git://github.com/flywithmonkey/BrowserIDBundle vendor/bundles/AHS/BrowserIDBundle

-  2. Add the FOS namespace to your autoloader:

-          // app/autoload.php
-          $loader->registerNamespaces(array(
-                'AHS' => __DIR__.'/../vendor/bundles',
-                // your other namespaces
-          ));
+  1. Install bundle:

+    The recommended way to install Newscoop PHP-SDK is [throughcomposer](http://getcomposer.org).
+Just create a `composer.json` file and run the `php composer.phar install` command to install it:

+    {
+        "require": {
+            "ahs/browserid-bundle": "*"
+        }
+    }

-  3. Add this bundle to your application's kernel:
+  2. Add this bundle to your application's kernel:

           // app/ApplicationKernel.php
           public function registerBundles()